Skip to main content

 Intermediate

 To fully grasp the long-term consequences of trans fat consumption, it is essential to examine the specific biological pathways they disrupt.
-The core of the issue lies in two interconnected processes ∞ and the dysregulation of lipid metabolism.
+The core of the issue lies in two interconnected processes ∞ systemic inflammation and the dysregulation of lipid metabolism.
 Industrially produced trans fats are potent triggers of inflammation, a state that signals distress to the body.

 This chronic, low-grade inflammation acts as persistent static, interfering with the clear communication required for a balanced endocrine system.
 It directly impacts the hypothalamic-pituitary-gonadal (HPG) axis in men and the hypothalamic-pituitary-ovarian (HPO) axis in women, the command centers for reproductive and metabolic hormone production.